vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Passing through the temple gateway is entering a new world.
 The toraṇa as such epitomizes the rite of passage and the symbolism of this rite informs the iconography of the gateway (below, p.
 599).
 It begins with the gatekeeper and his trident at the bottom of the gate post, eastern side, at the entry of the temple compound, which is oriented toward the east (Plate 137).
 15

 15 That this is the eastern, that is entry side, follows from the fact that it has the figure of a Dvārapāla, and because it fits only the eastern face of the architrave.
-The latter face is the eastern one, because it contains a Daks.in. ām¯urti, which would be without meaning if it faced west (Bakker 2004c), and an image of Siva in meditation (Yogeśvara), which ´ should likewise face east.
+The latter face is the eastern one, because it contains a Daks.in. āmūrti, which would be without meaning if it faced west (Bakker 2004c), and an image of Siva in meditation (Yogeśvara), which ´ should likewise face east.
 It also seems to follow from the iconographic programme of the architrave itself, which begins, as we will see, in the panels at the entrance, that is the eastern side, and continues with the panels at the exit, that is the western side.